python-attrs/attrs/docs/extending.rst

 To help you with this, `attr.asdict` allows you to pass a *value_serializer* hook.
 It has the signature

-.. function:: your_hook(inst: type, field: attr.Attribute, value: typing.Any) -> typing.Any
+.. function:: your_hook(inst: type, field: attrs.Attribute, value: typing.Any) -> typing.Any
    :noindex:

 .. doctest::